Weight loss secrets revealed

 About the study

-This study was conducted by Nokia based on data gathered from a panel of more than 3,500 users of Nokia connected scales.
+This study was conducted by Withings based on data gathered from a panel of more than 3,500 users of Withings connected scales.
 Weight loss was determined according to the declared diet duration, and historical weight data.

 The popular diets we studied are: